 As part of our efforts to help farmers access farmland, CLC operates a Farmer Landowner Match program through which we assist farmers and landowners with finding each other and establishing successful land tenure relationships.
 CLC maintains a database of farm seekers and available farms.
 CLC also operates a Conserve a Local Farm program, intended to help conservation-minded farm buyers identify and protect important agricultural properties.
 Our farmland access program partners are the Dutchess Land Conservancy and the Hudson Valley Farmlink Network.

-CLC serves as a resource of information regarding farmland ownership, farmland conservation and farmland access, and we offer a range of related workshops and training opportunities.
+CLC serves as a resource of information regarding farmland ownership, farmland conservation and farmland access, and we offer a range of related workshops and training opportunities like our Down to Earth Workshop Series.

 Our staff is available to talk with you about your interest in farms and farming, and to discuss further how we can help.
 To arrange for a meeting, please contact Marissa Codey at firstname.lastname@example.org or 518.392.5252, ext.
 211.